When is the right time to put my dog down?

 For pets with slowly-progressing illnesses, or are very old without a specific ailment, it can be much harder to make that call.
 Taking a holistic approach to determining your pet’s quality of life helps you evaluate physical, emotional, and behavioral changes.
 Always consult with your veterinarian to diagnose issues, evaluate your pet’s needs, and create a plan of action.
 Understanding how a certain disease progresses will help you know what to look for, and you’ll be better equipped to determine your pet’s quality of life.

-You're the one who's with your pet every day, you know their daily routine, and can best determine what's "normal" or not.
+You’re with your pet every day; you know their routines, and can best determine what’s “normal” or not.

 Armed with data, professional help, and your own intuition, you can be better equipped to make the best decisions for your pet.